 The Skills Development Fund offers funding to organizations for innovative projects that address challenges to hiring, training or retaining workers, including apprentices, during the pandemic.

 COVID‑19 has created pressing challenges for businesses, workers, job seekers and communities across the province.
 And while training and retraining are essential for keeping Ontario’s workers and businesses competitive, the pandemic has affected education, training and employment service providers as well.

 The Skills Development Fund offers funding to support innovative, market-driven solutions that can help people and businesses make it through the pandemic successfully.
 These solutions may also lead to lasting improvements to cross-sector employment and training in Ontario.

 Projects can also receive funds for designated supports for workers and job seekers with disabilities and mental health supports for participants.

 Ontario provided funding to 146 successful organizations in February 2021.
-The next round of funding will offer $83 million.

 The following organizations are eligible to apply to the Skills Development Fund: